ubccr/xdmod/docs/simpleSAMLphp.md

 The things that are required currently for login are:

 *   `username`
+    * This will be used to identify Users via the `moddb.Users.username` column

 This is currently the main identifying piece of information that must be created, we use it with an identifier of `itname` in our authentication code, so this means you need to edit the file `/etc/xdmod/simplesamlphp/config/authsources.php` and make sure that an attribute is mapped to this index.

+Conditionally, if your installation supports multiple organizations then you must provide the following:

+*    `organization`
+     * This will be used to identify which Organization the user should be associated with via the `modw.organization.name` column

 Here is an example: